frankvdh/Meerkat/README.md

 * Display nearby traffic as text
 * Display nearby traffic, including past tracks and predicted positions, in a zoomable graphic map window, either Heading-Up, Track-Up, or North-Up
 * Display and edit Preferences via a Settings screen.
-* Display a red "threat alert" circle when traffic is very close.
+* Display a yellow "threat alert" circle when traffic is very close.
 * A simulator to play back a saved log file